wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 ***What have you gained from this experience?***

 I gained a lot, social & technical wise.
-The diverse participants attract me to challenged my communication skill, while keeping me balanced with technical skill provided in the sessions.
+The diverse participants attract me to challenge my communication skill, while keeping me balanced with technical skill provided in the sessions.

 ***Do you like Penang and why do you like it?***